 The primary intention of the policy is to ensure that no one is completely denied access to basic services for reasons of inability to pay for such service.
 Underlying this policy is the recognition that the supply of basic services assists in alleviating poverty and improves level of the communities within the area.
 Free basic services are implemented progressively in accordance with the ability of council to render any of the specific services in various areas within its jurisdiction, in accordance with the levels of services which are appropriate and affordable.
+Section 74.2 (c) of Municipal Systems Act, 32 of 2000 states that poor households must have access to at least basic services through:

-- Tariffs that cover only operating and maintenance costs. - Special tariffs or lifeline tariffs for low levels of use or consumption of services or for basic levels of services, and
+- Tariffs that cover only operating and maintenance costs. - Special tariffs or lifeline tariffs for low levels of use or consumption of services or for basic levels of services, and - Any other direct or indirect method of subsidization of tariffs for poor household.